Customer: Victorian & NSW State Governments

 The team has strengthened bonds with local schools located near the project, holding regular information sessions, site tours and even hosting a jobs workshop to promote construction as a career.

 During the pre-COVID-19 period, the team was able to connect with residents through door-knocking and small community meetings.
 As a very personalised approach, in a tight-knit community, it enabled the communications and engagement team to produce a comprehensive contact list of residents and businesses that could potentially be affected by works.
 This streamlined the communications once the pandemic hit.

-- From a social inclusion perspective, the team is engaging a local disability services provider for site maintenance, caretaker duties and cleaning.
-A total of 14 indigenous owned businesses have also been engaged on the project.
+From a social inclusion perspective, the team is engaging a local disability services provider for site maintenance, caretaker duties and cleaning.
+A total of 14 Aboriginal owned, social enterprises and not-for-profit organisations have been engaged on the project.